jsful/treeful/README.md

 ## Why Treeful?

 1. **Less code** - One of the strongest merit.
 Minimal lines of code will be sufficient.
 No extra files needed.
-2. **Tree structure** - Your state can be nested, and subscribing to parent will automatically subscribe to its child nodes as well.
+2. **Tree structure** - Your state can be nested, and subscribing to parent will automatically subscribe to its child nodes.
 3. **Efficient data transfer** - We don't pass around whole tree.
 Only the subscribed set will be passed for efficiency.
 4. **Pluggable into all frameworks** - You won't need any wrappers to use it in a framework.
 Keep your code as is.